bmodha/CipherAudit/README.md

 - **Parses nmap output**: Supports both text and XML nmap output formats
 - **Multi-protocol support**: Validates both SSH and TLS/SSL algorithms
+- **Per-host:port breakdown**: Groups results by host and port for easy identification of problematic servers
 - **Algorithm validation**: Compares discovered algorithms against an allowed list
 - **Violation detection**: Highlights algorithms that are NOT in the allowed list
 - **Color-coded output**: Red for violations, green for allowed algorithms
 - **Multiple input methods**: File input, stdin, or pipe from nmap
 - **Auto-detection**: Automatically detects XML vs text format
+- **Multi-host support**: Processes multiple IPs and ports from a single nmap scan file

 ## Requirements